How to buy DXN (DXN) shares in Australia

-DXN Limited is an information technology services business based in Australia.
-DXN shares (DXN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+DXN is an information technology services business based in Australia.
+DXN shares (DXN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 DXN has a trailing 12-month revenue of around $5 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in DXN

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.